Case Summary

 Question

-Who has the burden of proof in an HOA dispute hearing?
+What is the burden of proof for a homeowner challenging an HOA decision?

 Short Answer